Best Practices for Marketing Compliance in Tightly Regulated Industries

 This law sets out strict laws that businesses must follow when marketing their brands and products.
 In terms of it, businesses are prohibited from misleading consumers, either by making false claims or manipulating online reviews.

 Some of the commission’s most recent decisions regarding marketing, however, relate to the use of social media and influencers.
-Here, some examples include actions against Runaway The Label, Tom Ford Beauty, and McDonald’s Australia, who all contravened the rules through the use of influencers.
+Some examples include actions against Runaway The Label, Tom Ford Beauty, and McDonald’s Australia, who all contravened the rules through the use of influencers.
 This is especially relevant as social media is an important component of any digital marketing strategy.

 In addition, the Australian government released draft legislation that aims to increase the already high fines for non-compliance with the mentioned rules.
 In terms of the draft legislation, the maximum penalties for contraventions by companies of the rules could increase from $10 million to $50 million.
 Likewise, the maximum penalty applicable to individuals could increase to $2.5 million.